 Extreme Fiber X, Extreme Fiber Y The point in the cross-sectional shape farthest from the neutral axis.
 This is used to calculate the section modulus, and only applies if the neutral axis is about the object's centroid.
-Extreme Fiber X is the horizontal distance from the Y axis.
+Extreme hollow circle has a much larger polar moment Fiber X is the horizontal distance from the Y axis.
 Extreme Fiber Y is the vertical distance from the X axis.
 Expressed in units of length.

-Section Modulus S_X S_y The section modulus is useful for calculating the extreme bending stress, and it only applies if the neutral axis is about the object's centroid.
-S_X is about the X axis; S_y is about the Y axis.
-Expressed in units3.
+Section Modulus $S_x$ $S_y$ The section modulus is useful for calculating the extreme bending stress, and it only applies if the neutral axis is about the object's centroid. $S_x$ is about the X axis; $S_y$ is about the Y axis.
+Expressed in units.

-Radius of Gyration $R{\mathcal{X}}$ $R{\mathcal{Y}}$ The distance from the selected axis to a point at which the entire area may be concentrated and still have the same moment of area as the distributed area.
-It describes the ability of a column to resist buckling, for example, a circular pipe is the most efficient shape to resist buckling. $R{\mathcal{X}}$ is about the X axis; $R{\mathcal{Y}}$ is about the Y axis.
+Radius of Gyration $R_x$ $R_y$ The distance from the selected axis to a point at which the entire area may be concentrated and still have the same moment of area as the distributed area.
+It describes the ability of a column to resist buckling, for example, a circular pipe is the most efficient shape to resist buckling. $R_x$ is about the X axis; $R_y$ is about the Y axis.
 Expressed in units of length.